kblomqvist/withings-cli/README.md

 withings config apisecret [SECRET]
 ```

-*Note!* Do not disclose your API secret to anyone.
-As per the Withings'
+*Note!* Do not disclose your API secret to anyone, as per the Withings'
 Terms of Service, you are responsible for maintaining the secrecy
 and security of your keys.